- About 75 percent of all Hodgkin lymphoma patients are cured of their disease.

 Relative survival compares (1) how long a person with a disease survives after being diagnosed to (2) how long a person without the disease lives.
 Survival statistics for Hodgkin lymphoma are usually reported as five-year survival rates:

-- The five-year survival rate for children and young adults under 20 is 96.6 percent.
+- The five-year relative survival rate for children and adolescents younger than 15 years is 98.1 percent.

 Seven Prognosis Factors